hcvst/cardano-daedalus-docker/README.md

 The Dockerfiles for the Daedalus and Cardano SL builds are located in the `daedalus` and `cardano-sl` directories.

-They are build automatically by Docker hub.
+They are built automatically by Docker hub.
 Please see:
 - https://hub.docker.com/r/hcvst/cardano-daedalus/
 - https://hub.docker.com/r/hcvst/cardano-sl/